laasker/mod-objscale/README.md

 ## Description

 This module allows to set the scale/size of GameObjects and Creatures for each individual spawn.
-(This is a Port of the [Objscale TC-Corepatch from Rochet2](https://github.com/Rochet2/TrinityCore/tree/objscale_3.3.5/src/server/scripts/Custom/objscale))
+(This is a port of the [Objscale TC-Corepatch from Rochet2](https://github.com/Rochet2/TrinityCore/tree/objscale_3.3.5/src/server/scripts/Custom/objscale))

 ![exampleCreature](exampleCreature.JPG)